How to Prophesy: An In-Depth Guide to Prophesying Effectively

 I cannot recall the exact wording of the prophecy, but it had to do with Jesus' abiding presence, His love for each of us in the Body of Christ, and His promised coming again as King.
 Afterwards, people quietly ambled off to their buses, and I remained standing near the shoreline listening to the waves and feeling a bit self-conscious.

 An American man slowly approached.
-"Thank you!" he said while warmly shaking my hand.
+"Thank you!" he said, warmly shaking my hand.
 His voice broke, and his eyes filled with tears as he continued: "I so needed to hear that message from the Lord, and I want you to know that this is the highlight of my trip.
 I'd have flown to Israel just to hear that prophecy."

 I was taken aback.
 The inspired words had penetrated the man's heart and brought change to his life.
 He was greatly blessed, and I received needed encouragement through his words.